website-icon/standard/standard.md

 Website icons are located in the `/.well-known/icons` folder in the docroot of a web server.

-Differing icon sets can be bundled in sub-folders.
-For example, a set of icons for a photo gallery page can reside in `/.well-known/icons/gallery/`.

 ### Conventions for File Names

 The file names are relative to the `/.well-known/icons/` folder.
-In the case of icon sets the file names are relative to the sub-folder of `/.well-known/icons/` with the same name as the set.

 * the default favicon in the format SVG is named `favicon.svg`.
 * the default favicon in the format ICO for backwards compatibility is named